Frequently Asked Questions

 What is the "joint library" feasibility study?

-With the libraries in both communities in need of significant investments to improve their facilities to support current and increased usage, the needs of the disabled, and the delivery of 21st century library service, the Library Boards of Fanwood and Scotch Plains are now exploring the feasibility of forming an independently chartered joint library system to serve both communities.
+With the libraries in both communities in need of significant investments to maintain and improve their facilities to support significantly increasing current and future usage, the needs of the disabled, and the delivery of 21st century library service, the Library Boards of Fanwood and Scotch Plains began to explore the feasibility of forming an independently chartered joint library to serve both communities.

 benefits of establishing a joint library ![]()